Posted on January 13, 2021 at 07:36 PM

 - Standard home, renters and business policies do not include coverage for flooding and landslides.

 - Flood Insurance can be purchased through an insurance agent or an insurer participating in the National Flood Insurance Program (NFIP).
 Some private insurers offer coverage as well.
 Typically, there is a 30-day waiting period from the time a policy is purchased until you are covered.

 - Damage from landslide is not covered by a standard homeowners, renters or business insurance policy, but special coverage – called a “Difference in Conditions” policy – is available for purchase as a stand-alone policy, usually from a specialty lines broker.

 - Damage to vehicles caused by wind, falling trees, flood and landslide is covered for insureds who have selected optional Collision or Comprehensive Coverage.

-The NW Insurance Council encourages all homeowners, renters, business owners and vehicle owners to contact their insurance company representative or agent now to review and understand the insurance coverage they need to protect their property and belongings before the next severe weather event.
+The NW Insurance Council encourages all homeowners, renters, business owners and vehicle owners to contact their insurance company representative or agent now if you have suffered storm damage.
+If you haven’t suffered an insured loss, now is still a good time to review and understand the insurance coverage you need to protect your property and belongings before the next severe weather event.